 Agile software development requires a lot of availability from the Product Owner.
 Planning sessions, retrospections and sometimes daily stand-ups – it all requires preparation.
 We know you are most probably a really busy person.
 So respect your time and the Team’s time and be ready for the meetings.
 When homework is not done, questions have not been answered, you haven’t discussed with stakeholders what should come next – it’s annoying.
 It may weaken the motivation of the Team.

 Solution: Be prepared.
 Always.
-Respect the Team who works hard and expects the same attitude from you.
+Respect the Team that works hard and expects the same attitude from you.
 It’s your business and your success is on the line, so make sure you have enough time to handle this.
 Or delegate the role of the Product Owner to someone else.

 Sin #8: Lack of involvement

 When starting to work with a Team, the Product Owner usually has high expectations.
 The Team is paid for development, and deadlines are expected to be met.
-But then the Team starts to ask questions, schedule meetings with the Product Owner and faces a wall of silence, cryptic responses and postponed calls.
-For me it’s as simple as that - if you don’t have time for the communication necessary to deliver the product, the product is not important to you.
+But then the Team starts to ask questions, schedule meetings with the Product Owner and face a wall of silence, cryptic responses and postponed calls.
+For me it’s as simple as that – if you don’t have time for the communication necessary to deliver the product, the product is not important to you.
 We shouldn’t have started this project in the first place.
 If I am wrong, and you care about the product, then show it to me.

 Solution: Get involved.
-Show that you care about the product, so that the Team starts caring about it with you.
+Show that you care about the product so that the Team starts caring about it with you.

-Of course the list is not finished.
+Of course, the list is not finished.
 There are more sins, but these are the mistakes I recently encountered and often enough to make it worthwhile to point them out.
 I know that being a Product Owner is not an easy job, but it’s a duty.
 We run a workshop for Product Owners and make them aware of their responsibility.
 It may be hard, especially at the beginning, but I am confident in the end you will appreciate being the founding father of the product.